DenghuaL/PythonLearning/readme.txt

+My name is Denghua Lei.

 I'm learning Python and Git.

-This folder 'PythonLearning' is histry of my learning.
+This folder 'PythonLearning' is history of my learning.